readmeio/metrics-sdks/packages/node/README.md

 ## Limitations

-- The express plugin only supports allowlist and denylist for JSON and form-encoded request bodies.
-If you need allowlist or denylist support for other request bodies you can use the manual log function and parse the request body into an object before sending it to the `log` function.
+- The Express.JS plugin only supports `allowlist` and `denylist` for JSON and form-encoded request bodies.
+If you need `allowlist` or `denylist` support for other request bodies, you can parse the request body yourself, and provide it to the [`log` function](#log-reference).